 The financial highlights tables are intended to help you understand each Fund's financial performance for each Fund's five most recent fiscal years (or the life of the Fund, if shorter).
 Certain information reflects financial results for a single Share.
 The total returns in the tables represent the rate that an investor would have earned or lost on an investment in a Fund (assuming reinvestment of all dividends and distributions).
-This information has been audited by Cohen & Company, Ltd., the Funds' independent registered public accounting firm, whose report, along with the Funds' financial statements, is included in the Funds' annual report, which is available upon request.
+This information (with the exception of the six-month period, which is unaudited) has been audited by Cohen & Company, Ltd., the Funds' independent registered public accounting firm, whose report, along with the Funds' financial statements, is included in the Funds' Annual Financial Statements and Additional Information, which is available upon request and as part of the Funds' most recent Form N-CSRS, which can be located on the SEC's website.
+The unaudited six-month period information is available upon request and as part of the Funds' most recent Form N-CSRS, which is also located on the SEC's website.